 Browder to step down as ASD superintendent

-School Board president Jeannie Mackie announced March 14 that Anchorage School District Superintendent Dr. Jim Browder will retire effective June 14 and be replaced by Chief Academic Officer Ed Graff.
+School Board president Jeannie Mackie announced Thursday that Anchorage School District Superintendent Dr. Jim Browder will retire effective June 14 and will be replaced by Chief Academic Officer Ed Graff.

 Browder said he was stepping down to be closer to his daughter and grandson, who are dealing with “illness issues” in the Lower 48.
 Browder did not elaborate on their medical conditions.